Data Insights

 Refresh: Refreshes the map and the details pane metrics using the current time range and filters.

 Worker Group: The map is limited to a specific Worker Group to focus on a subset of infrastructure.
-Changing the Worker Group updates the nodes and metrics displayed.
+Changing the Worker Group updates the map cards and metrics displayed.

 Time period: Select a time range (for example, last 15 minutes, 1 hour, 1 day).
 The map and details pane re-render using aggregated resolution appropriate to the range.